rgerkin/mathiasverraes.github.com/_posts/2014-07-23-event-storming-fake-domains-happy-paths.markdown

 layout: post
 published: true
 tags: [blog]
+abstract: "More Event Storming insights: picking good domains, modelling branches using duplication, and creative visualisation."
 ---

-{% include tldr.html text="More Event Storming Insights: picking good domains, modelling branches using duplication, and creative visualisation." %}

 Inspired by [Tim Schraepen’s experience report](http://sch3lp.github.io/2014/07/12/event-storming-exercise/), I thought I’d list some recent experiences with facilitating Event Storming sessions.
 You might want to read my [older post with notes on facilitating Event Storming sessions](/2013/08/facilitating-event-storming/), and the [huge amount of content Alberto Brandolini has produced on the topic](http://ziobrando.blogspot.be/search/label/EventStorming).